 Subtitles for Movies and Television Shows

-In addition to these conditions that translators regarding the structure of the , there are also certain additional difficulties that arise when translating the content.
+In addition to these conditions that translators regarding the structure of the subtitles, there are also certain additional difficulties that arise when translating the content.

 Titles

 Whether for marketing purposes or personal taste, movie titles often change when they are translated from one language to another, which can at times affect the meaning.
-I have put some examples of this strange practice below (original title – literal in used to market the movie in certain speaking areas – literal back into of the title used):
+I have put some examples of this strange practice below (original title – literal translation in Spanish – translation used to market the movie in certain Spanish speaking areas – literal translation back into English of the title used):

 • The Shawshank Redemption – La rendición Shawshank – Cadena perpetua – Life Imprisonment